Managing Side Effects of Oral Targeted Therapies in CLL

 Essentially all medications have side effects, minor and major, common and rare.
 Nearly all side effects can be managed if they are recognized early and treated appropriately.

-This is not a substitute for the advice of your healthcare provider (HCP), but rather a guide as to what is common, what to watch for and when to get help.
-It’s usually best to be over cautious.
+This is not a substitute for the advice of your healthcare provider (HCP) but rather a guide as to what is common, what to watch for, and when to get help.
+It’s usually best to be over-cautious.

 Many different medications are used to treat CLL.
 We will restrict this discussion to the approved oral target therapies that are taken at home.

-Ibrutinib and Acalabrutinib (BTK Inhibitors)
+Ibrutinib, Acalabrutinib, and Zanubrutinib (BTK Inhibitors)

 Bruising and clinically relevant bleeding

-Generally ibrutinib should be held before any invasive surgery and even some dental procedures.
+Generally, any BTK inhibitor should be held before any invasive surgery and even some dental procedures.
 Discuss any planned procedure ahead of time with your healthcare team.